jamie-brannan/hundred-days-swift/21__projectSeventeen/d062__notes.md

 }
 ```

+:white_check_mark: Yup we've got plenty of debris and can even knock stuff out.

 ## :four: [Making contact: didBegin()](https://www.hackingwithswift.com/read/17/4/making-contact-didbegin)

 >Check your clock, because remarkably we’re just two methods away from finishing this game!
-Predictably, the two methods are critically important: one to move the player around the screen, and one to handle collisions between the player and the space debris.
+Predictably, the two methods are critically important: **one to move the player around the screen, and one to handle collisions between the player and the space debris**.
 >
 >Handling player movement is as simple as implementing the `touchesMoved()` method.
 We will, like always, need to use the `location(in:)` method to figure out where on the screen the user touched.
 But this time we're going to clamp the player's Y position, which in plain English means that we're going to stop them going above or below a certain point, keeping them firmly in the game area.
 >